gardener-attic/landscape-setup-template/README.md

 derived from this one.
 Make sure to follow the instructions in the landscape file.

-## Steps 3-10 (automated)

-Steps 3 to 10 are (partly) automated.
-This section will guide you through the process using the automation scripts.
-The guide for the manual installation can be found below.
+## Step 3: Build and Run Docker Container

-First, you need to change into the setup folder: `cd setup`
+First, you need to change into the setup folder with `cd setup`

-### Step 3: Docker Container
 ```
 ./docker_build.sh
 ```